Advanced-Computer-Lab-2025/Eventy/docs/recommendations.md

 ### 4. Filtering

 - **Already Attending:** Events the user is already registered for are excluded.
-- **Past Events / Started Events:** Only future events are considered.
-Note: the recommendation service requires the event `startDate` to be strictly in the future (i.e. `startDate > now`) so events that have already started (or are starting at the current instant) will not be recommended.
+- **Past Events / Started Events:** The recommendation service only considers future events.
+Specifically, candidates must have `startDate > now` (strictly in the future) — events that have already started or are starting now are not considered.
 - **Soft-deleted Events:** Events that have been soft-deleted are excluded (the query requires `deletedAt: null`).
-- **Registration Closed:** Events where the registration deadline has passed are excluded.
+- **Registration Closed / Open:** Candidates must have their `registrationDeadline` still open (i.e. `registrationDeadline >= now`).
+Important: if an event document does not include `registrationDeadline`, it will currently be excluded by the recommendation query — plan accordingly or add a `registrationDeadline` when creating events you want discoverable.
+- **Role Restrictions:** The recommendation engine respects event-level access rules.
+If an event's `restrictedRoles` array includes the user's role, that event will be excluded from recommendations for that user (admin and `events_office` bypass this restriction).
 - **Threshold:** Only events with a similarity score > 0.2 are shown.

 ---